tensorpack/tensorpack/examples/FasterRCNN/NOTES.md

 3. We currently only support single image per GPU in this example.

-4. Because of (3), BatchNorm statistics are supposed to be freezed during fine-tuning.
+4. Because of (3), BatchNorm statistics are supposed to be frozen during fine-tuning.

 5. An alternative to freezing BatchNorm is to sync BatchNorm statistics across GPUs (the `BACKBONE.NORM=SyncBN` option).